ed-conte/cornell-irt-website/design-plan/design-journey.md

 7. Is there a "feel" that you want for your site?
 Are there colors or imagery that you have in mind?

 I want visitors to feel a very professional and classic vibe when they see the website.
-For themes, I was thinking of having a newspaper-like font and tones of blue.
+For themes, I was thinking of having a newspaper-like font and tones of red.
 Sharp shape and imagery.

 8. What are your three favorite competitors or similar organizations' websites?
 Why?